abalfoort/iso-constructor/man/iso-constructor.1.md

 # FILES

-~/.iso-constructor/distributions.list
-:   List with distribution directories

-~/.constructor/iso-constructor.log
+~/.iso-constructor/iso-constructor.conf
+:   Configuration file

+~/.iso-constructor/iso-constructor.log
 :   Log file.

+~/.iso-constructor/qemu.qcow2 (optional)
+:   When testing ISOs with Qemu, this file is generated.

-~/.constructor/keep-packages (optional)
+~/.iso-constructor/keep-packages (optional)
 :   List of packages not in repository.
 Use /usr/share/iso-constructor/keep-packages as base.

-~/.constructor/grub-template (optional)
+~/.iso-constructor/grub-template (optional)
 :   Custom template for grub.cfg.
 Use /usr/share/iso-constructor/grub-template as base.

-~/.constructor/isolinux-template (optional)
+~/.iso-constructor/isolinux-template (optional)
 :   Custom template for isolinux.cfg.
 Use /usr/share/iso-constructor/isolinux-template as base.

 # AUTHOR